 Payroll as a more powerful enterprise priority

-While Payroll has always held an innate significance as the vehicle for compensating employees for their contributions to the business, its importance is evolving as its parent functions migrate to the cloud.
+While international payroll has always held an innate significance as the vehicle for compensating employees for their contributions to the business, its importance is evolving as its parent functions migrate to the cloud.

-Where Payroll falls within a given organizational structure typically depends on company size: A 2014 Deloitte study found that Payroll reports to Finance for 80 percent of companies with 1,000 to 10,000 employees, but reports to HR for around 60 percent of companies with 10,000 to 100,000 employees.
+Where payroll management falls within a given organizational structure typically depends on company size: A 2014 Deloitte study found that Payroll reports to Finance for 80 percent of companies with 1,000 to 10,000 employees, but reports to HR for around 60 percent of companies with 10,000 to 100,000 employees.

 Regardless of where it reports, however, Payroll is the thread that weaves together an organization’s entire administration.
 Especially now that Finance and HR are more aligned (and more strategically minded) than ever, they rely on Payroll’s critical data outputs to inform their functions and strategies.